DwiJullian/Rupiah-check/README.md

-**💸 Rupiah-Check**
+# 💸 Rupiah-Check

-Rupiah-Check adalah proyek Computer Vision berbasis Convolutional Neural Network (CNN) yang dibuat untuk mendeteksi uang kertas Rupiah dari gambar.
+Rupiah-Check is a Computer Vision project based on a **Convolutional Neural Network (CNN)** designed to detect Indonesian Rupiah banknotes from images.

-**🎯 Latar Belakang**

-Proyek ini dibuat karena seorang teman ingin mengembangkan software yang dapat:

-1. 📷 Mendeteksi nominal uang Rupiah dari kamera/gambar.

-2. 🧑‍🎓 Setelah uang terdeteksi, sistem akan menjelaskan sejarah pahlawan nasional yang terdapat pada uang tersebut.

-Jadi proyek ini bukan sekadar klasifikasi gambar, tetapi menjadi bagian dari sistem edukatif berbasis AI.

-**🧠 Teknologi yang Digunakan**
+---

+## 🎯 Background

+This project was created because a friend wanted to develop software that can:

+1. 📷 Detect the denomination of Indonesian Rupiah from a camera or image input.
+2. 🧑‍🎓 Once the banknote is detected, the system explains the historical background of the national hero featured on the banknote.

+Therefore, this project is not just an image classification model, but part of an AI-based educational system.

+---

+## 🧠 Technologies Used

 1. Deep Learning
 2. Convolutional Neural Network (CNN)
 3. Data Augmentation
 4. Callback Optimization:

-   4.1 ReduceLROnPlateau

-   4.2 EarlyStopping

-5. Framework yang digunakan:

-   5.1 Python

-   5.2 TensorFlow / Keras

-**🏗 Cara Kerja Model**

-1. Dataset gambar uang Rupiah dikumpulkan dan diproses.

-2. Data dibagi menjadi:

-   2.1 Training set

-   2.2 Validation set

-   2.3 Test set

-3. Model CNN dilatih untuk mengenali pola visual unik dari masing-masing nominal.

-4. Setelah model mendeteksi nominal, sistem dapat menghubungkannya dengan informasi sejarah pahlawan pada uang tersebut.

-**📊 Performa Model**

-Validation Accuracy: ± 64%

-Test Prediction: Cukup baik dalam mengenali nominal

-Confidence model belum mencapai 90%

-Meskipun akurasi validasi belum tinggi, model sudah menunjukkan kemampuan generalisasi yang cukup baik terhadap data uji.

-**🔧 Teknik yang Digunakan untuk Meningkatkan Performa**

-1️.
-Data Augmentation

-Digunakan untuk memperkaya variasi data agar model lebih robust terhadap kondisi berbagai gambar.

-2️.
-ReduceLROnPlateau

-Menurunkan learning rate secara otomatis ketika performa validasi stagnan, agar model bisa melakukan fine tuning lebih baik.

-3️.
-EarlyStopping

-Menghentikan training lebih awal ketika model mulai overfitting.

-**🚀 Potensi Pengembangan**

-1. Beberapa peningkatan yang bisa dilakukan:

-2. Menambah jumlah dataset

-3. Menggunakan transfer learning (MobileNet, EfficientNet, dll)

-4. Fine-tuning hyperparameter

-5. Menambahkan preprocessing seperti background removal

-6. Deployment ke aplikasi mobile atau web

-**💡 Visi Proyek**

-Rupiah-Check bukan hanya model klasifikasi, tetapi bagian dari sistem edukasi berbasis AI yang:

-1. Membantu mengenali nominal uang

-2. Mengedukasi masyarakat tentang sejarah pahlawan nasional

-3. Dapat dikembangkan menjadi aplikasi pembelajaran interaktif
+   * ReduceLROnPlateau
+   * EarlyStopping
+5. Frameworks:

+   * Python
+   * TensorFlow / Keras

+---

+## 🏗 How the Model Works

+1. A dataset of Indonesian Rupiah banknote images was collected and processed.
+2. The data was split into:

+   * Training set
+   * Validation set
+   * Test set
+3. The CNN model was trained to recognize unique visual patterns of each denomination.
+4. Once the model detects a denomination, the system links it to historical information about the national hero featured on the banknote.

+---

+## 📊 Model Performance

+* Validation Accuracy: ± 64%
+* Test Prediction: Performs fairly well in recognizing denominations
+* Model confidence has not yet reached 90%

+Although validation accuracy is not very high, the model demonstrates reasonable generalization capability on unseen test data.

+---

+## 🔧 Techniques Used to Improve Performance

+### 1️⃣ Data Augmentation

+Used to increase dataset variability and improve model robustness against different image conditions.

+### 2️⃣ ReduceLROnPlateau

+Automatically reduces the learning rate when validation performance stagnates, allowing better fine-tuning.

+### 3️⃣ EarlyStopping

+Stops training early when the model starts to overfit.

+---

+## 🚀 Potential Improvements

+Possible future enhancements include:

+1. Increasing dataset size
+2. Using transfer learning (e.g., MobileNet, EfficientNet, etc.)
+3. Hyperparameter fine-tuning
+4. Adding preprocessing techniques such as background removal
+5. Deploying the model to mobile or web applications

+---

+## 💡 Project Vision

+Rupiah-Check is not just a classification model, but part of an AI-powered educational system that:

+1. Helps identify currency denominations
+2. Educates users about Indonesian national heroes
+3. Can be developed into an interactive learning application